kawangwong/kawang/README.md

 Currently Working on as of 11/05/2021:

--Automation scripting of Docker deployments.
+- Automation scripting of Docker deployments.

 - MediaPipe's Pose Modules for a movement game.